 Hokianga Harbour in all its glory

-Ompare & Opononi there are plenty of things to do.
-Find the extraordinary.
-Immense folded sand dunes towering above the Hokianga Harbour are striking.
-Enormous pillows of sand at the northern head of the harbour greet visitors to Ompaere and Opononi.
-A walking track leads to a former signal station on Arai Te Uru, the south head.
-Cruise to the sand dunes and try sand boarding or take a walk on the beach between Koutu and Kauwhare where you will find the Koutu Boulders, one of the Hokianga’s best kept secrets.
+Explore a walking track that leads to a former signal station on Arai Te Uru, the south head.
+Cruise to the sand dunes and try sand boarding or take a walk on the beach between Koutu and Kauwhare where you will find the Koutu Boulders, one of the Hokianga’s best-kept secrets.

 - Join Awesome Adventures Hokianga for one of their magical tours, find the hidden gems with a local

 - Explore nearby Rawene and its historic Clendon House

 - Immerse yourself in the story of Kupe at Manea Footprints of Kupe a Maori cultural centre narrating the legends and stories of Kupe through 4D visual experience.